ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 44-Notes.md

 [06:34] - **Conrado**

-Just to say we are now using with deduplicated code, we're now using the reddsa crate so i think there isn't a redpalace crate.
+Just to say we are now using with deduplicated code, we're now using the reddsa crate so i think there isn't a redpallas crate.
 There is now one less copy of the code.

 [06:50] - **Str4d**